sjohnephrame/J_bioinformatics-omics-analysis/README.md

 ---

-## Notes

-This repository showcases **end-to-end bioinformatics workflows** for proteomics, RNA-seq and phosphoproteomics data.
-The scripts demonstrate skills relevant to **both industry and academic bioinformatics roles**, including:

-- Data preprocessing and normalization
-- Statistical analysis
-- Visualization and data interpretation

 Scripts are structured for **reproducibility** and can be applied to new datasets, highlighting the ability to deliver **reliable and interpretable results** in real-world research or industry projects.

 ---